MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 > Together, these reports provide insight into the update state and compliance of Windows devices in your organization and can help you troubleshoot problems with feature update deployment.

 ## Assignment failures report (Operational)
 The **Assignment failures** operational report helps you troubleshoot errors and conflicts for configuration profiles that have been targeted to devices.
 This report will show a list of configuration profiles for the tenant and the number of devices in a state of error or conflict.
+[Security baselines](../protect/security-baselines.md) and endpoint security profiles have been added to the this report.
+Role-based access control (RBAC) permissions have been applied to the report to filter on the set of policies that an admin can see.
+The profile types are differentiated using the **Policy type** column.
 Using this information, you can drill down to a profile to see a list of devices and users in a failure state related to the profile.
 Additionally, you can drill down even further to view a list of settings and setting details related to the cause of the failure.
-You have the ability to filter by type and platform, sort based on column, and search by profile name.
+You can also filter by type and platform, sort based on column, and search by profile name.

 You can view the **Assignment failures** report using the following steps: